Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 ## Conditions and Branching

-Reacting the same way to every possible input is boring.
+Your program reacting the same way to every possible input is boring.
-Let's take a different action depending on what the user types
+Let's have it take a different action depending on what the user types:

 {{ codeblock(fn="conditions_names", lc="py") }}

-Several things are going on here.
-We are using some fancy new keywords, `if`, `elif` (Pythonese for else if), and `else`.
+We are using several fancy new keywords: `if`, `elif` (Pythonese for else if), and `else`.

-After our `if` keyword, we put a conditional statement.
+After the `if` and `elif` keywords, we need to put a conditional statement.
-We're interested to know whether or not something is true.
+A conditional statement is a statement which is either true or false.
-In this case, we are doing a comparison using `==`.
+In our case, we are interested in checking if two things are equal.
+If they are equal, then the statement is true, otherwise the statement will be false.
+To do this comparison, we use the equality check operator: `==`.
-Note that when we want to check for equality, we use TWO equal signs.
+Remember, when concerned about equality, always use two equal signs.
-One equal sign is for assigning variables!
+One equal sign is just for assigning variables!

+Looking at our code, we first check if the user's name is Joshua.
-So, if the user puts their name as 'Joshua', we take a special action, and print out: 'Greetings.
+If it is, we take a special action and print out: 'Greetings.
 Would you like to play a game?'.
-If it isn't Joshua, we check to see if it is 'Dave'.
+If it isn't Joshua, we then check to see if it is 'Dave'.
 If it is, we print something different, this time: "I'm sorry, Dave.
 I'm afraid I still can't open the podbay doors".
+If the user's input is neither Joshua nor Dave, we have a default case to fall back onto, indicated by the `else`.
+Note that `else` does not have a condition or any statement at all.
-Otherwise, we print out 'Hello, ' and their input.
+If we hit this final branch, we print out 'Hello, ' and their input.

-Note that after our conditions, or after the 'else' keyword, we MUST put a colon `:`.
+After our conditional statements, or after the 'else' keyword, we MUST put a colon `:`.
 Furthermore, on the next line, we must indent.

-When checking for string equality, if you are not worried about case sensitivity, you can use the string method "lower" or "upper" to force the string to all lower or all upper case respectively:

-{{ codeblock(fn="conditions_string_lower", lc="py") }}

-This can simplify your checks with the string.
-We have only briefly touched upon functions and objects, and haven't mentioned methods yet.
-Methods are functions that are part of an object, and they are called by putting a period after a string, the method name, and then parentheses with any arguments inside.
-Strings have many useful methods that you can easily explore with `help(str)`.
-For now, ignore the methods starting and ending with two underscores.
-You can also read about it [online](https://docs.python.org/3/library/stdtypes.html#string-methods).
-If you wish to learn more about objects and methods, including those with the double underscores, there is a [later article](@/tutorials/python/23_classes.md) discussing them, but knowledge of them isn't critical for the rest of this tutorial page.
+Some text editors will indent for you when you add a new line.

 If you have multiple lines indented to the same level, they will all execute if that branch is taken:

 {{ codeblock(fn="conditions_indent", lc="py") }}

-Return to the original indentation level when you wish to write code that occurs AFTER your if statement.
+Return to the original indentation level when you wish to write code that occurs AFTER your if block.

 White space is important in Python!
 Some languages use brackets `{}` to group code together logically, Python relies on levels of indentation, using either tabs or spaces (take care not to mix them).